 About the Contest

-For over thirteen years, the Poetry of the Sacred contest has received thousands of submissions touching every aspect of spiritual life.
+For over fourteen years, the Poetry of the Sacred contest has received thousands of submissions touching every aspect of spiritual life.
 Poetry has been called ‘the language of the soul’ and this annual contest encourages poets to awaken the reader to the deep meaning and beauty of a contemplative life.
 Poems are evaluated based on literary excellence, authenticity and spiritual tenor.

 Contest Details